 Ayurveda teaches us that all disease begins when we are living out of harmony with our environment.
 When we take in inappropriate impressions from our environment through any of our five senses, we weaken the body and create an internal environment which supports the creation of disease.
 In this environment bacteria, viruses and other pathogens thrive, and muscles tense and alter the function of vertebra interfering with nerve function.
-We could ay that energy flow is disrupted in the body.
+We could say that energy flow is disrupted in the body.

 The ramifications of understanding the cause of disease are numerous.
 Models can be created both to prevent and to treat disease.
-If disharmony is the cause of disease then the re-creation of harmony is the cure.
+If disharmony is the cause of disease, then the recreation of harmony is the cure.
 This is what the science of Ayurveda is all about.

 One realization of this model is that both the creation and the healing of disease is under our control.
-It is a disturbing thought that we participate in the creation of disease -- but an empowering thought that we can also participate in the cure!
+It is a disturbing thought that we participate in the creation of disease--but an empowering thought that we can also participate in the cure!
 Ayurveda takes health into the realm of personal responsibility, and once we enter that realm we are no longer random victims of the multitude of diseases that afflict humanity.
 In addition, we become empowered to participate in our own healing process!

 Healing through Ayurveda involves all five senses.
 Through taste, we utilize proper diet and herbs.
-Through sight we utilize proper color and beauty.
-Through smell we utilize aromatherapy.
-Through sound we utilize music and sound energies.
+Through sight, we utilize proper color and beauty.
+Through smell, we utilize aromatherapy.
+Through sound, we utilize music and sound energies.
 Finally, through the skin we take in specially prepared herbal oils and receive massage.
-In addition to five sense therapy, Ayurveda advocates the periodic removal of accumulated toxins and food residues through specialized purification procedures called Pancha Karma.
+In addition to five sense therapy, Ayurveda advocates the periodic removal of accumulated toxins and food residues through specialized purification procedures called Panchakarma.

 Ayurveda is not a system of healing in which everyone does the same practices.
 In fact, rarely are two programs exactly alike.
 Ayurveda sees each person as an individual with a different internal balance of energy called one's constitution.
-Understanding a person’s constitution allows the Clinical Ayurvedic Specialist (a certified practitioner of the science of Ayurveda), to set up a program of care specific for that individual.
-This program helps them to re-establish harmony with their environment thus creating an optimal internal environment for healing to take place.
+Understanding a person’s constitution allows the Clinical Ayurvedic Specialist, a certified practitioner of the science of Ayurveda, to set up a program of care specific for that individual.
+This program helps them to reestablish harmony with their environment, thus creating an optimal internal environment for healing to take place.

 For instance, some people thrive on hot spicy foods, while for others it gives diarrhea and indigestion.
 Understanding the internal energy of the body, the Clinical Ayurvedic Specialist can predict the reactions a person will have and thus can recommend a food program specific to that individual, not only with foods but also with herbs, colors, aromas, etc.